aturcotte/exquires/docs/usage.rst

     $ exquires-report

-which will read a backup of the project file ``project1.ini`` that was created the last time ``exquires-run`` or ``exquires-update`` was called, select the appropriate values from the database, aggregate the data, and print the results in tabular format to standard output.
+which will read a backup of the project file :file:`project1.ini` that was created the last time :program:`exquires-run` or :program:`exquires-update` was called, select the appropriate values from the database, aggregate the data, and print the results in tabular format to standard output.

 As with the other programs, you can specify the project name using: